-China and Ethiopia halt Boeing 737 MAX 8 after crash
+China and Indonesia halt Boeing 737 MAX 8 after Ethiopia crash

 “Although we don’t yet know the cause of the crash, we had to decide to ground the particular fleet as extra safety precaution,” Ethiopian Airlines said.
 It has four other 737 MAX 8 jets, according to flight tracking website FlightRadar24.

+The 737 line is the world’s best selling modern passenger aircraft and viewed as one of the industry’s most reliable.

 China on Monday also ordered its airlines to suspend operations of their 737 MAX 8 jets by 6 p.m.
-(1000 GMT) following the crash, the second of a Boeing 737 MAX jet since one run by Indonesia’s Lion Air crashed in October.
+(1000 GMT) following the second crash of a Boeing 737 MAX jet since one run by Indonesia’s Lion Air went down in October.

 The Civil Aviation Administration of China (CAAC) said it would notify airlines when they could resume flying the jets, after contacting Boeing and the U.S. Federal Aviation Administration (FAA).